 The Russian Constitution combines elements of the U.S., French, and German systems, but with an even stronger presidency.
 Among its more distinctive features are the ease with which the president can dissolve the parliament and call for new elections and the obstacles preventing parliament from dismissing the government in a vote of no confidence.
-Until it was amended in 2008, the Constitution provided a four-year term for the president and no more than two consecutive terms.
 The president, with parliament's approval, appoints a prime minister who heads the government.
-The president and prime minister appoint government ministers and other officials.
-The prime minister and government are accountable to the president rather than the legislature.
-Dmitry Medvedev was elected president on March 2, 2008 and inaugurated on May 7.
+The president and government are accountable to the president rather than the legislature.
+Dmitriy Medvedev was elected president on March 2, 2008 and inaugurated on May 7.
 On May 8, Putin was confirmed as Prime Minister.
 In November 2008, constitutional amendments extended the presidential term to six years and the term of Duma Deputies from four to five years.